 Keine externen Attributionsdaten verwenden

-festlegen und keine conversion_action
+fest und geben Sie keine conversion_action

 Fehlerbehebung

-der Antwort gemeldet wurden.
+der Antwort gemeldet werden.

 Zu den häufigsten Fehlern beim Importieren von Conversion-Aktionen gehören Autorisierungsfehler wie USER_PERMISSION_DENIED